Grahp/Website/pages/Programmatic Dictionaries Rule.md

 A [[Steno Glossary#Dictionary|dictionary]] is [[Steno Glossary#Outline|outlines]] to [[Steno Glossary#Translation|translations]].

-A [[Steno Glossary#Programmatic Dictionary|programmatic dictionary]] is a dictionary, a programmatic dictionary is programmatic.
+A [[Steno Glossary#Programmatic|programmatic dictionary]] is a dictionary, a programmatic dictionary is programmatic.

 Programmatic is [[Steno Glossary#Theory Rule|rules]].